 Lengthy course work is difficult to remember and frustrating to reps.
 Microlearning removes the frustration by presenting content in short, easy-to-consume training modules.
 Short and engaging learning sessions improve memory retention, reduce learner fatigue, and make training enjoyable.
 Microlearning modules are also easy to update and less expensive than traditional training formats.

-- Learning and testing: Trainers should be able to create engaging micro-learning modules and update them as needed.
+Trainers should be able to create engaging micro-learning modules and update them as needed.
 The modules should be mobile-friendly so reps can access them anytime and from anywhere.
 Automated training paths are a must for ensuring each team member is progressing in his or her specific role.
-Also look for gamification capabilities that provide scoring, badges, and leaderboards for healthy team competition.
+Also, look for gamification capabilities that provide scoring, badges, and leaderboards for healthy team competition.

-- Skill certification: Look for a platform that provides certifications to help reps and managers track progress.
+Look for a platform that provides sales certifications to help reps and managers track progress.
 If you can accurately gauge whether or not reps have acquired the intended knowledge and identify any gaps, you’ll be confident every time a rep comes face-to-face with a client.
-Skills certifications should include multiple types of objective-driven assessments.
-And with a great sales enablement program, you’ll bypass time-consuming field certifications in favor of a faster, more effective, digitized version.

-- Coaching: You’ll want to find a sales enablement platform that enables you to incorporate a structured coaching program.
+You’ll want to find a sales enablement platform that enables you to incorporate a structured coaching program.
 Coaching paths should be guided by competency maps, and your coaches should be able to assign new training and micro-learning modules based on the results of the coaching.
-In addition, knowledge retention for a range of topics including products, services and industry trends is critical for sales representatives to have educated, direct conversations with customers and prospects.
+In addition, knowledge retention for a range of topics including products, services, and industry trends is critical for sales representatives to have educated, direct conversations with customers and prospects.
 In addition, the ability to deliver role-plays (including video-based and screenshare) and get immediate AI-powered feedback on role-plays are critical for skill development.

-- SKO and events: Sales Kickoff and Events are intended to make a lasting impact on sales reps’ motivation and readiness.
-You’ll ensure time and money is well spent by leveraging the technology that a great sales enablement tool can offer.
+Sales Kickoff and events are intended to make a lasting impact on sales reps’ motivation and readiness.
+You’ll ensure time and money are well spent by leveraging the technology that a great sales enablement tool can offer.
 Find a platform that can collect, measure, and analyze feedback during every step of your SKO or event to determine what worked, what could be improved, and whether or not your desired objectives have been met.
 Even more, your platform should allow reps instant access to videos and presentations shown during the event, which will encourage teams to continue their engagement.